It’s never been easier to make low carb sandwich bread. This version uses all real food ingredients and comes together in your blender!

-I feel like a total scrooge admitting this but I’m kind of glad the holidays are over.
+I feel like a total scrooge admitting this, but I’m kind of glad the holidays are over.
 Not about going back to work, or waking up early, or the promise (threat, really) of 3–5 more months of weather ranging from uncomfortably chilly to I’m-so-cold-I-might-shatter-if-touched.
 No, certainly not that.
 Cold weather feels colder to me when I’m not surrounded by twinkly Christmas lights; this is a universal experience, right?

-December is a busy month in my family — more so than normal — because we have so many birthdays, and we celebrate Christmas and Hanukkah.
-I don’t think there was a weekend without a celebration for about 6 straight weeks there.
+December is a busy month in my family — more so than normal — because we have so many birthdays, and we celebrate Christmas as well as Hanukkah.
+I don’t think there was a weekend without a celebration for about six straight weeks there.
 I’m out of jolly.
 (Ack.
 I really sound like a scrooge now.)

-I’ve never been more relieved to return to a diet of mostly protein and veggies, of eggs for breakfast and hearty salads for lunch.
-But it’s hard to go cold turkey and every once in awhile I really crave the comforting texture of something doughy.
+I’ve never been more relieved to return to a diet of mostly protein and veggies, of eggs for breakfast, and hearty salads for lunch.
+But it’s hard to go cold turkey without craving something the comforting texture of something doughy.
 That’s where this low carb sandwich bread comes in (but you probably already figured that out!)

-I’m not doing a Whole30, per se, but most of the “Nora Reset” diet falls into that camp, including, technically, this bread – though I know that this is blasphemy because Whole30 forbids any copycat recipes made of legal ingredients but in the form of a forbidden food.
+I’m not doing a Whole30, per se, but most of the “Nora Reset” diet falls into that camp, including, technically, this low carb sandwich bread – though I know that this is blasphemy because Whole30 forbids any copycat recipes made of legal ingredients but in the form of a forbidden food.
 Since I’m doing the “food that makes me feel good” diet, this bread is totally LEGAL.